 It’s also possible to get much higher resolution screens.
 These have the advantage in that the images will be sharper and clearer, and the disadvantage that the processor or graphics card will have to work harder.
 Higher resolution screens are also more battery intensive, and cost more.

 For a photo editing laptop, we’d recommend a minimum screen resolution of 1920 x 1080, or 1080p.

 Screen Type and Features

 The technology that powers a screen also makes a difference when it comes to photo editing.
-There are a variety of screen panels available, including TN (twisting nematic), VA (vertical alignment), and IPS (in-plane switching), and OLED (organic light emitting diode).
+There are a variety of screen panels available, including TN (twisting nematic), VA (vertical alignment), IPS (in-plane switching), and OLED (organic light emitting diode).

 These are just different technologies that are used to display the pixels on the screen.
-TN is generally the cheapest, whilst IPS is more expensive.
+TN is generally the cheapest, whilst IPS and OLED are more expensive.

-IPS is the option we highly recommend for photo editing.
-An IPS panel has greater viewing angles and the most accurate color rendition of the common screen types on the market.
+IPS or OLED are the options we highly recommend for photo editing.
+These have greater viewing angles and the most accurate color rendition of the common screen types on the market.
 Having accurate colors on your screen is really important for photo editing, especially if you are selling your photos.